huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Registers a JavaScript function to an action that can be manually triggered in Porymap's ``Tools`` menu.
 Optionally, a keyboard shortcut (e.g. ``"Ctrl+P"``) can also be specified, assuming it doesn't collide with any existing shortcuts used by Porymap.
 A check mark will be toggled next to the action name each time its activated.
 Whether the check mark is initially present can be set with ``checked``.
 The function specified by ``functionName`` must have the ``export`` keyword.

-   :param string functionName: name of the JavaScript function
+   :param functionName: name of the JavaScript function
+   :type functionName: string
-   :param string actionName: name of the action that will be displayed in the ``Tools`` menu
+   :param actionName: name of the action that will be displayed in the ``Tools`` menu
+   :type actionName: string
-   :param string shortcut: optional keyboard shortcut
+   :param shortcut: optional keyboard shortcut
+   :type shortcut: string
-   :param boolean checked: whether the action initially has a check mark.
+   :param checked: whether the action initially has a check mark.
 Defaults to ``false``.
+   :type checked: boolean

 .. js:function:: utility.setTimeout(func, delayMs)